I’m a highly sensitive introvert.

 Why detaching from work emotionally… works

-First, a disclaimer.
-When I say ‘detach from work emotionally’, I’m not saying I’m going to become a robot who doesn’t care about what I’m doing.
-In fact, it’s the opposite (the points below illustrate this).
+When I say ‘detach from work emotionally’, I’m not saying you should become a robot who doesn’t care about what you’re doing.

 Note: Also, when I say ‘work’, I’m talking about the stuff that gets you paid.
-Of course, there are some aspects of work that this doesn’t apply to, so take what you like from this article and just apply that.
+Of course, there are some aspects of work this doesn’t apply to, so take what you like from this article and just apply that.